»

 -

+In which order are the word to be practiced asked?
 There are several possibilities: see the section on the practice word order.

 -

+In which languages is the user interface available?
 Currently English and Hungarian.
 If you are interested in doing the

 translation for another language, please contact